lmyint/stat_thinking/general_docs/course_info.md

 ideas discussed in class.

 Responses will be graded weekly on content, clarity of writing, and appropriate use of statistics and terminology.
-A rubric will be provided for each week's assignment.

 **Final project: News topic synthesis – 20%**